manaporkun/UnityRuntimeTransformHandles/README.md

 ### Ghost.cs

-"Ghost" is used to represent a empty transform object that is being manipulated by the user through a transform handle system.
+"Ghost" is used to represent an empty transform object that is being manipulated by the user through a transform handle system.
 The Ghost transform is instantiated when a handle created and is responsible for updating its position, rotation, and scale based on the user's input.

 ### Handle.cs